archetipico/AndroidDeBloater/README.md

 # AndroidDebloater
 Android debloater specifically created for Samsung Galaxy Note10 running Android 11.

+## Disclaimer
+I cannot be held accountable for potential data corruption or the deletion of crucial packages.
+Some functionalities, whether essential or not, may cease to function properly.
+It is conceivable that critical features, such as geolocation for emergency calls, may no longer operate as expected.
+I cannot provide assurance in this regard as my testing was limited to my own device and typical daily tasks.
+This project serves as a learning exercise, created solely for the purpose of acquiring new knowledge.
+By utilizing this script, you are fully aware of your actions and assume responsibility for your choices.

 ## Requirements
 Just ADB, no need for a rooted device.